A little bit about me…

-I am a gypsy through the blood of my ancestor, my maternal Great-Grandmother Sarah and apparently that lineage was strong, as I move about…a lot.
+I am a gypsy through the blood of my maternal Great-Grandmother Sarah, and apparently, that lineage was strong, as I have an insatiable taste for adventure.

-I am a fierce advocate for my clients and devotedly passionate about my work and feel blessed to have been a part of so many client life journey’s.
+I am a fierce advocate for my clients and devotedly passionate about my work and feel blessed to have facilitated so many client awakenings.

-Nature and animals are my sanctuary and it’s where I spend my down time…and a lot of my work days too.
+Nature and animals are my sanctuaries and it’s where I spend my downtime…and a lot of my work days too.

-I’d rather be lying in a pasture in the sun with my horse Dreamweaver Sunday and my dog Blue, than any place else on earth, except by your side, as an ally and cheerleader, for your personal growth.
+I’d rather be hanging out in the field with my horse Dreamweaver Sunday and my dog Blue, than any place else on earth, except by your side, as an ally and cheerleader, for your personal growth.